AdobeDocs/audience-manager.fr-FR/help/using/integration/integrating-third-party/open-ad-server-destination.md

 To complete the [!UICONTROL Configuration] section:

 1. **Nom du cookie :** Fournissez un nom court et descriptif pour votre cookie.
-1. **Domaine du cookie :** Laissez vide pour définir un cookie dans le domaine de la page active de l&#39;utilisateur.
+1. **Domaine du cookie :** Laissez vide pour définir un cookie dans le domaine de la page active de l'utilisateur.
 If you want to specify a domain, prefix the name with a period like this, `.mydomain.com`.
 1. Choose a key option in the [!UICONTROL Data Format] section.
 1. If your keys use data with serialized values, select the **[!UICONTROL Serialize]** control and specify the serial delimiter (the character that separates the serialized values).
 1. Click **[!UICONTROL Save]** and expand the [!UICONTROL Segment Mappings] section.